ZakirG/elm-graphing-calculator/README.md

 A number of dynamically generated features of the GUI come from mappings of functions onto lists of ranges.

 For example, the graph ticks are generated on the fly, building lists of graphics elements from lists of numbers.

+This application does not use CSS; all UI features are generated functionally with Elm.